 The current members of the Board of Advisers are:

-- Mr. Stefano Manservisi, Special Advisor to European Union Commissioner for Economy and Chair of the Governing Board of the Global Community Engagement and Resilience Fund (GCERF) - Chair
+- Mr. Stefano Manservisi, Chair.
+Special Advisor to European Union Commissioner for Economy and Chair of the Governing Board of the Global Community Engagement and Resilience Fund (GCERF), Brussels, Belgium

-- Dr. Ruth Aura-Odhiambo, Jurist, Senior Lecturer and Dean of the Faculty of Law, Egerton University, Nakuru
+- Dr. Ruth Aura-Odhiambo, Jurist, Senior Lecturer and Dean of the Faculty of Law, Egerton University, Nakuru, Kenya

-- Dr. Hoang Ly Anh, Acting Head of Department for Research Management and Journal Administration, Hanoi Law University
+- Dr. Hoang Ly Anh, Acting Head of Department for Research Management and Journal Administration, Hanoi Law University, Hanoi, Vietnam

-- Prof. Githu Muigai, Jurist, Professor of Law and Practitioner in Public International Law, University of Nairobi
+- Prof. Githu Muigai, Jurist, Professor of Law and Practitioner in Public International Law, University of Nairobi, Kenya

-- Ms. Zhou Xiaoyan, Senior Consultant of China Council for International Investment Promotion and Research Fellow, Qsinghua University, Beijing
+- Ms. Zhou Xiaoyan, Senior Consultant of China Council for International Investment Promotion and Research Fellow, Qsinghua University, Beijing, China